XristinaAC/C_StringModule/ReadMe.txt

 	- strncmp -> ms_ncompare
 	- strstr  -> ms_search

 The module is implemented using arrays in the file "mystring_ars.c" and pointers in the file "mystring_ptrs.c".
+A main file is provided for testing.